Rachanastasia/base-css-2.0/README.md

 - formats form elements, including making divs inside forms into rows

-- sets up basic media queries in base css and variables
+- sets up basic media queries

 ## How to use

-Copy the first section into it's own file, globals.css

-Import both this file and globals.css into project
+Copy the first section into it's own file, globals.css.
+Import both this file and globals.css into project.
+Remove unused CSS.

-Remove styles for forms if not used